sitaramxcube/todo-list/README.md

 # Todo List Application

 This project is a simple Todo List application built with authentication and task management functionality.
 Users can register, log in, manage their todos, and view their profile.
+This application is fully mobile-responsive, designed to work seamlessly across different screen sizes.

 ## Features